-In particular to: Reflective Practice and Professional Development action Planning Observations and assessment of children Writing and presenting information for different audiences, and in different styles An ability to work with others Using ICT appropriately in a range of contexts An explanation for embedding Employment R activities.
-Secondary/Supplementary: Coursework of all types Links between theory and practice PDP earning and Ass LO1, 2, 3, 4, 7 LO6, LO3 LO5 LO7 PDP file Case studies Formative reflections Group work and peer reviews Academic poster presentation NORD1112 NORD11120 NORD1117 NORD1116 NORD1119 All modules Many of the key transferable skills are transferable to any form of employmer as Early Years Professionals and progin practice.
-Practical Skills: SEEC Level Four descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Practical Skills (subject specific) Computer and information technology skills Presentation and oral communication skills Written communication Students will be able to demonstrate also practical and employment and are specifically aimed ent skills.
-Hov at key compo vever, the exa imples chosen here are y jobs.
-Students are ex spected to function
+In particular to: Reflective Practice and Professional Development action Planning Observations and assessment of children Writing and presenting information for different audiences, and in different styles An ability to work with others Using ICT appropriately in a range of contexts activities.
+Secondary/Supplementary: Coursework of all types Links between theory and practice PDP LO1, 2, 3, 4, 7 LO6, LO3 PDP file Case studies Formative reflections Group work and peer reviews Academic poster presentation NORD1112 NORD1120 NORD1117 NORD1116 NORD1119 All modules An explanation for embedding Employment F Many of the key transferable skills are transferable to any form of employme as Early Years Professionals and prof in practice. e also practical and employment and are specifically aimed ent skills.
+How at key compo wever, the exa onents of man mples chosen here are y jobs.
+Students are ex pected to function Practical Skills: SEEC Level Four descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Practical Skills (subject specific) Primary: • Lectures & seminars • Work-based learning module A1 A2 A3 LO2 LO3 LO5 Academic Posters Presentations NORD1112 NORD1116 NORD1118 Computer and information technology skillsPresentation and Library and other research exercises A6 LO7 Assessing and creating policy and awareness and practice oral communication skills provision